-The Cypress Dashboard can integrate your Cypress tests with your GitHub workflow via commit status checks and pull request comments.
-A project first needs to be setup to record to the Cypress Dashboard to use GitHub integration.
+Cypress Cloud can integrate your Cypress tests with your GitHub workflow via commit status checks and pull request comments.
+A project first needs to be set up to record to Cypress Cloud to use GitHub integration.

-GitHub Integration is dependent on your CI environment reliably providing commit SHA data (typically via an environment variable).
+GitHub Integration depends on your CI environment reliably providing a commit SHA (typically via an environment variable).
 This is not a problem for most users, but if you are facing GitHub integration issues with your CI setup, please make sure the git information is being sent properly by following these guidelines.
-If you are still facing issues after this, please contact us.
+If you still face issues after this, please contact us.

 GitHub Enterprise integration is included in our Business and Enterprise paid pricing plans.

-To configure the Dashboard integration for your GitHub Enterprise site, first follow the instructions to install via organization integration settings below, then skip to Cypress GitHub Enterprise app installation, and finally enable integration for a project.
+To configure Cypress Cloud integration for your GitHub Enterprise site, first follow the instructions to install via organization integration settings below, then skip to Cypress GitHub Enterprise app installation, and finally enable the integration for a project.

 Install the Cypress GitHub app

-Before you can enable GitHub integration for your Cypress projects, you must first install the Cypress GitHub App.
-You can start the GitHub App installation process via your organization's settings page or a project's settings page in the Cypress Dashboard.
+Before enabling GitHub integration for your Cypress projects, you must first install the Cypress GitHub App.
+You can start the GitHub App installation process via your organization's settings page or a project's settings page in Cypress Cloud.

 Install via organization integration settings

-- Go to the Dashboard Organizations page or open the organization switcher.
+Go to Cypress Cloud Organizations page or open the organization switcher.

-- Select the organization you wish to integrate with a GitHub account or GitHub
+Select the organization you wish to integrate with a GitHub account or GitHub organization.

-- Visit the selected organization's Integrations page via the side
+Visit the selected organization's Integrations page via the side navigation.

 Install via project settings